cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

 ![](https://latex.codecogs.com/svg.latex?T:%20img%20\mapsto%20|F|%20\times%20|D|)

 * **Q**: How to decide maximum frequency?

-  In sampling theory, the estimation of patterns that are more frequent than the sampling frequency might be distorted.
-(Since we don't have Dirac comb)
+  In sampling theory, the estimation of patterns that are more frequent than the sampling frequency might be distorted (Since we don't have Dirac comb).

-  That is to say, width of pixel is a reasonable minimal period.
+  That is to say, width of pixel could be a reasonable lower bound for period.

-  This also give a perfect explaination of zero padding, zero means unobservability of frequency higher than sampling frequency.
+  This also give a perfect explaination of zero padding —— Unobservability of frequencies higher than sampling frequency.

 # Invariant Properties